0%

 Ariostea was acquired by Iris Group in 1993, from that on it has always been a company with high technological products, thanks to the particular attention to the impact on the environment.
 Moreover, its high quality products come from the with most refined and valuable raw materials.
 As a consequence of this technological quest, many machines were created being directly connected to the need to produce ever-increasing amounts of full-scale technical porcelain, with high quality levels.
 This also led to the creation of new production lines, much different from those once designed for the Iris group’s main plants.

-The deep bond between the Italian Ceramic Culture and the provinces of Reggio Emilia and Modena inspired Iris Group to support the restoration of the “Palazzo Ducale di Sassuolo”, meaning Ducal Palace of Sassuolo which is a Baroque villa located in the town of Sassuolo, near Modena, northern Italy.
+The Room of the Guardians: "a restoration with the highest standards" The deep bond between the Italian Ceramic Culture and the provinces of Reggio Emilia and Modena inspired Iris Group to support the restoration of the “Palazzo Ducale di Sassuolo”, meaning Ducal Palace of Sassuolo which is a Baroque villa located in the town of Sassuolo, near Modena, northern Italy.
 The restoration was a project from the city authorities but Romano Minozzi got inspired by the project and also embraced the idea of collaborating for the restoration of the “Salone delle Guardie”, meaning The Room of the Guardians.
+The Palace's restoration, started in 1987 and was completed in 1998, marking 11 years of intensive and detailed work, amazing decorated rooms on the noble floor, incredible paintings and decorations.
+In 2011, twenty years after the end of the restoration, the room was chosen for the official announcement for the celebrations of the 50th anniversary of Iris Ceramica, founded in 1961.

 Matimex was acquired by Iris Group, and from that on the company gained market share and new customers from the its biggest competitors abroad, the tiles from Spain.
 A huge achievement for that period, owing to the fact that Matimex was able to strengthen the participation of Iris Group abroad in countries such as Spain, Portugal and Mexico.